-You are expected to log on to Canvas at least four different days per week, more is favorable.
+You will not be graded on your attendance to live lectures; however, you are expected to log on to Canvas at least four different days per week, more is favorable.
 This can be for lectures, discussions, activities or other postings, or to check for announcements or emails.
 It is important that you check frequently as new information or directions may be posted at any time.
 As the instructors I can see what course elements you are looking at and how long you are looking at them.
 These points are an all or nothing case per week.
 If you log in four times during a week you will get the points, if not, you will not get the points.
 These points will not appear in the grade book until the end of the quarter.

 On occasion, the mobile canvas app has been shown to not record when students log on.
 It would be wise to log on to with a normal computer as regularly as possible.
-This will also aid in viewing some of the lectures and conduction some of the labs, as they were designed for a standard computer monitor and not a cell phone.
+This will also aid in viewing the course materials.
+Lectures and lab instructions are designed to be view in a large format not a cell phone.